UNIX System Home The Single UNIX Specification UNIX 03 UNIX.net Mailing Lists White Papers

 that are called UNIX, and is backed by the X/Open branding program.

 Previously the UNIX operating system has been a product with four elements (Figure 1); the specification (e.g. SVID) , the technology (e.g. SVR4), the registered trade mark (UNIX), and the product (e.g. UNIXWare).

 With the Single UNIX Specification, there is now a single, open, consensus specification that defines a product.
 There is also a mark, or brand, that is used to identify those products that conform to the Single UNIX specification.
 Both the specification and the trade mark are now managed and held in trust for the industry by X/Open Company.

 There will be many competing products, all implemented against the Single UNIX Specification, ensuring competition and vendor choice.
-There will be a limited number of technology suppliers, which vendors can licence and build there own product, all of them implementing the Single UNIX Specification. .
+There will be a limited number of technology suppliers, which vendors can licence and build their own product, all of them implementing the Single UNIX Specification.
 Buyers can expect each of these products to carry the X/Open UNIX brand as an guarantee of conformance to the specification and that the vendor stands behind a quality product.